SheilaKahwai/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 13 - changes group owner of a file script 100 - changes owner and group owner of all files and directories in working directory script 101 - changes owner and group owner of a symbolic link script 102 - changes the owner of a fie owned by a specific user script 103 - plays Star Wars IV episode in the terminal
+script 13 - changes group owner of a file script 100 - changes owner and group owner of all files and directories in working directory script 101 - changes owner and group owner of a symbolic link script 102 - changes the owner of a file owned by a specific user script 103 - plays Star Wars IV episode in the terminal